bhumikaavadutha/todaystask/README.md

 # boundingbox, crop image

- A tool to crop and bounding box for images
+ A tool to crop and bounding box for images using argument parser

 ## Installation

+ install pillow, argparse
- install pillow using pip
+ using pip

  ## usage